shrey1605/CrimeChronicles/README.md

 ## **Purpose**

 This platform is designed for:
-- **City Officials**: To plan and strategize crime prevention measures.
+- **City Officials**: To plan and strategize crime prevention measures
 - **Researchers**: To study trends in crime patterns over time.
 - **General Public**: To gain insights into local safety and crime statistics.